beberlei/metrics/README.md

 $metrics = $container->get('beberlei_metrics.collector.foo');
 ```

-and the default collactor can be fetch:
+and the default collector can be fetched:

 ```php
 <?php